San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - San Francisco's games this year have gone over the total in five out of nine opportunities (55.6%).

-- San Francisco is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.8 points.
+- The 49ers average 24.0 points per game, comparable to the 25.8 per outing the Jaguars surrender.

-- In games that San Francisco amasses over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- When San Francisco records more than 25.8 points, it is 2-2 against the spread and 3-1 overall.

-- This year, the 49ers have turned the ball over 14 times, nine more than the Jaguars' takeaways (5).
+- The 49ers have turned the ball over 14 times this season, nine more turnovers than the Jaguars have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Jaguars.